 Corporate groups

 A corporate group, also known as Corporate Structure – is a group of legal entities (subsidiaries) controlled by a parent entity.
-The Workplace Gender Equality Act 2012 identifies a relevant employer as either a standalone or an entire corporate group.
+The Workplace Gender Equality Act 2012 identifies a relevant employer as either a standalone, a subsidiary, or an entire corporate group.

 Eligibility

-• If your entire group employs 100 or more employees in total – you must register all employing entities with WGEA regardless of their individual entity size
+• If your group employs 100 or more employees in total for 6 or more months of a 12-month reporting period – you must register all employing entities with WGEA regardless of their individual entity size

 • Your group will not be required to report when the total employee count across all employing entities falls below 80 for 6 or more months of a reporting period.